This interactive map shows how many people are fully vaccinated in areas across Scotland

-Covid Scotland: Use our Covid-19 vaccine tracker to follow vaccinations and weekly coronavirus cases in Scotland
+Covid Scotland: Use our Covid-19 vaccine tracker to follow vaccinations and weekly coronavirus cases across Scotland as cases spike

 With more than 90% of over 18-year-olds in Scotland having now received their first dose of the vaccine, use our Covid vaccine tracker to see where vaccine uptake is highest and lowest across the country.